Afsinoz/Afsinoz/README.md

 - ⚡ Fun fact: ...
 -->

 I am Afşın (afʃɯn, afshɯn, Afshin, Afsin, etc. Hard to pronounce, right?).
 I defined myself as a data scientist/engineer focusing on backend engineering.
 Also, I am interested in machine learning and deep learning (Which is a bit general, but meh).
 Here is my [website](https://afsinoz.github.io/) (Not updated for a long time :D) if you want to get more information.
-If you want to learn about my project by talking with my AI assistant, check (Me but a Chatbot)[afsinoz.com/chatbot]
+If you want to learn about my project by talking with my AI assistant, check [Me but a Chatbot](afsinoz.com/chatbot)

 ## Data Science Focused Projects